George Washington University’s Latest Marketing Play: Its Basketball Court

 One major challenge of the redesign’s realization, though, was to navigate the fine line between distinctive and distracting.

-“The only thing I asked is that we keep it outside the three-point lines, which they did,” says head coach Mike Lonergan, who was wary of a more sweeping scheme like Oregon's or the confounding palm-tree court that Florida International University just installed.
+“The only thing I asked is that we keep it outside the three-point lines, which they did,” says Lonergan, who was wary of a more sweeping scheme like those at the University of Oregon and Florida International.
 “I was a little nervous when we were talking about doing it.
 But then when I saw it, it’s like, hey, this is awesome.”

 The Odenton, Md., company Weyer’s Flooring, Inc. was responsible for the makeover.
 The Smith Center’s caretakers for as long as owner Larry Weyer can remember, the firm handles "just about every floor in the Washington area," including the Verizon Center and the University of Maryland’s Comcast Center.
 Having first laid down the current GW floor three years ago, Weyer and his team began the five-week redesign in June by sanding down the wood to prepare it for the stain, and then placed down a large vinyl stencil of the buildings.
 Each image was then stained on the floor and sealed in, the rest of the court was painted, and a full buff completed the process.
 Weyer calls it "the biggest and most intricate stain job we've ever done."